GoogleCloudPlatform/bq-pii-classifier/docs/guide-auto-dlp.md

 Follow the official [GCP guide](https://cloud.google.com/dlp/docs/data-profiles) on how to set up scan configurations.
 Please note the following sections:
-* "Select inspection template": choose the "existing template" option and use the template that is created by the solution via Terraform (found under DLP > Configuration > Templates).
+* "Select inspection template":
+   Choose the "existing template" option and use the template that is created by the solution via Terraform (found under DLP > Configuration > Templates > Inspect).
    This will enable Auto DLP to look for the PII types you configured earlier in Terraform.
-* "Manage scan outcome": enable "save data profile copies to BigQuery" and use the same project, dataset and auto_dlp_table_name configured/created by Terraform.
+* "Manage scan outcome":
+    * enable "save data profile copies to BigQuery" and use the same `project`, `bigquery_dataset_name` and `auto_dlp_results_table_name` as configured in Terraform.
+    * enable "Publish to Pub/Sub" and do the following
+        * Select "Send a Pub/Sub notification each time a table is profiled for the first time."
+        * Select "Send a Pub/Sub notification each time a profile is updated."
+        * For all selected options use these values:
+            * Pub/Sub Topic: `projects/<project-id>/topics/<topic-name>.` Where `project-id` and `topic-name` are the values of the Terraform variables `project` and `tagger_pubsub_topic` respectively.
+            * Notification Details:  "Resource Name Only"
+* "Manage service agent container and billing":
+   * Choose "Select an existing service agent container".
+   * Enter the host project name (as set in the Terraform variable `project`) in the "Service agent container field"
+   * PS: This configuration is only allowed when you set Auto-DLP on an Org or Folder levels.
+     If you configure Auto-DLP on project level make sure it's the same as the solution host project or re-deploy the terraform module while using the desired DLP service agent in the variable `dlp_service_account`.
+This important to make sure that the
+     DLP service agent gets the required permissions on the solution.

 ### Post deployment setup

 #### Set env variables